mgcrmltd/PSMGCRM/PSDeletePluginSteps/PSDeletePluginSteps/README.txt

-# PSMGCRM
-Dynamics 365 PowerShell Commandlets

-Build this project.
+﻿Build this project.
 Copy the contents of the bin folder to a location.
 For the sake of example we will copy to D:\TOOLS\POWERSHELL\PSMGCRM

-Below are samples script to register the module and execute the steps.
+Below are sample scripts to register the module and execute the steps.

 ##START SCRIPT TO REGISTER MODULE##
 #Change path as needed